WalletWasabi/WalletWasabi/README.md

 ### How to achieve the vision?
 Development decisions shall be made by balancing **usability** and **privacy**.

-The wallet aims to give you a feel of instant, anonymous Bitcoin transactions, but it has its costs, what makes this wallet ideal for no one.
-However these costs are expected to be gradually eliminated as better technologies are implemented and as new ones emerges.
+The wallet aims to give you a feel of an instant, anonymous Bitcoin wallet, but it has its costs, what are expected to be gradually eliminated as the Bitcoin space is evolving.
-Let me make it clear by introducting some of my design choices:
+Let's examine some design decisions:

 #### HD wallet structure
 In a HD wallet every private key can be derived from a seed, this simplifies the backup process, compared to a wallet, like Bitcoin QT, that's just a bunch of keys and it has to be backuped periodically.
 However this design choice have **privacy** costs.
 If the wallet gets compromised, the whole transaction history will be visible to the attacker.
-In this case the design decision was **usability** > **privacy**, or put it an other way: don't get compromised!
+In this case the design decision was **usability** > **privacy**, or put it an other way: don't get hacked!
 If you do, you are fucked anyway.
 Probably your funds are more important to you (and to your attacker) than your transaction history.
 Oh well, let's move on.

 #### No address reuse
 The wallet forces the user to generate a new address for every incoming transaction by simply not showing already used addresses.
-There are situations when an address has been used multiple times such as for donations, so the wallet has to keep checking the already used addresses.
+There are situations when an address has been used multiple times such as for donations, so the wallet has to keep checking the already used addresses, cannot completly throw them away (not like it would be possible with a HD wallet anyway).
-Outgoing transactions generate new addresses for the change.
+Furthermore every outgoing transaction generates a new address for the change.
-In this case the **privacy** > **usability**.
+In this case the design decision was **privacy** > **usability**.
 How easy would everything be if we would only use one address forever, wouldn't it?

-#### TOR, obfsproxy should be default, Bitcoin core should be an advanced feature
-The option of using Bitcoin core should be implemented as an advanced feature, since it greatly decreases the **usability** of the software, altough greatly increases its **privacy**.
+#### REST API, SPV, Bitcoin node with pruning, Bitcoin node without pruning
+Working with a Bitcoin or SPV node is cumbersome, slow from an end user viewpoint, but for privacy reasons they should be implemented as an option and the user should be educated about their importance.
-Tunneling through TOR and making the web traffic innocent looking with obfsproxy adds to **privacy**, too.
-They do not decrease the **usability** of the software.
+REST API is the default for usability reasons, therefore tunneling through TOR and making the web traffic innocent looking with obfsproxy should be implemented.
+They do not decrease the **usability** of the software (hopefully).

-#### Dynamic tx fee calculation,
+#### Dynamic tx fee calculation
 Fees should be hidden from the user (until they are reasonably low) -> **usability**.
-#### Unconfirmed transactions are expected to be monitored through trusted third party
-Unconfirmed transactions are almost always handled as confirmed ones.
-They can be spent, they show up in the balance immediately.
-This was the hardest design decision I made.
-This is what gives the instant feel of the wallet.
-This is what ruins its reliability and makes it ideal for no one.
-I am 100% sure future Bitcoin will be fully instant in a trustless way.
-After checking some fact about Pieter Wuille (http://pieterwuillefacts.com/), you should not have any doubt about it either.
-The vision is an instant, anonymous Bitcoin wallet, let's plan for success, not for failure.

 #### JoinMarket should be implemented
 I find JoinMarket as the most advanced privacy solution out there, so it makes sense to implement it.